Ken Block: Rotiform GTB

-His 1978 Ford Escort Mk2 RS uses the Rotiform GTB in a 4x108 PCD, with a 13 offset in a 17x9 tire width.
+Block's 1978 Ford Escort Mk2 RS uses the Rotiform GTB in a 4x108 PCD, with a 13 offset in a 17x9 tire width.
 It is a forged Monoblock style wheel in gloss white.

 Other appearances on TV/YouTube

-Ken Block has made a minor appearance on the MotorTrend show Ignition with Jonny Lieberman.
+Block made a minor appearance on the MotorTrend show Ignition with Jonny Lieberman.
 The purpose of his appearance was to promote the 2017 Ford Raptor.
 Block also appeared four times on the BBC motoring show Top Gear, being interviewed by presenter James May in 2009, before making a brief appearance in 2010 crashing a Reliant Robin, returning in 2016 where he drifted his Hoonicorn around the empty streets of London with Matt LeBlanc, and portraying a police officer chasing LeBlanc, Chris Harris and Rory Reid in 2018.
-He has also appeared in Daily Driven Exotics vlog as Damon Fryer was invited to race against Lia Block in "Hoonicorn vs the World", a YouTube series on the Hoonigan YouTube Channel.
+He also appeared in a Daily Driven Exotics vlog as Damon Fryer was invited to race against Lia Block in "Hoonicorn vs the World", a YouTube series on the Hoonigan YouTube channel.

+In 2017, he appeared briefly in the documentary Dumb: The Story of Big Brother Magazine.

 Personal life and death

 Block was married to wife Lucy Block.
-His oldest daughter Lia began competing in the American Rally Association in 2022, winning the O2WD Driver's Championship the following year at age 16, before the end of season series, enabling her to enter the final race with her father's legendary Ford Escort RS Cosworth.
+His eldest daughter Lia began competing in the American Rally Association in 2022, winning the O2WD Driver's Championship the following year at age 16, before the end of season series, enabling her to enter the final race with her father's legendary Ford Escort RS Cosworth.
 Earlier in 2023, she would enter the Extreme E series for Carl Cox Motorsport.
 She became a member of the Williams Driver Academy in November 2023 and was announced to compete in F1 Academy for the 2024 season with ART Grand Prix.